MichalMroz21/Dynatrace-Internship-Task/README.md

 Also if there is no "eol" in JSON at all, as a row, currentSystemDate will be still taken and version will be still taken into consideration (Because there is no End of live). <br/>

 If there is no year, month, day in eol or releaseDate as they are equal to 0, but one of these is not 0, then the version will be skipped, because I'm assuming this kind of date is unvalid - <ins>how can a date 2024-0-0 be logically expressed?</ins> <br/>
-If date is 0-0-0 then a logical conclusion is that it doesn't exist, but what about 2024-0-0 for example?), so version will be skipped (continue; in a for loop) (all equal to zero is valid for EOL and currentWorldDate will be taken instead) (all equal to zero for releaseDate means version was never released, since date doesn't exist, so I skip it). <br/>
+If date is 0-0-0 then a logical conclusion is that it doesn't exist.
+There is a difference between how unvalid dates and dates that don't exist are handled. <br/>
+Invalid date will cause version to not be taken into consideration (either EOL or ReleaseDate). <br/>
+On the other hand if date doesn't exist there are 2 scenarios: <br/>
+- It's EOL and currentSystemTime will be taken instead (because EOL doesn't exist) <br/>
+- It's ReleaseDate and since version has no date the logical conclusion is that it was never released (so version won't be taken into consideration) <br/>

 ### Example of unvalid dates: